 The Malaysian government is actively trying to increase the number of internet users in the country.
-As such, they are investing large amounts in fibre optic connectivity and wireless zones.
+As such, there have been large investments in fibre optic connectivity and wireless zones.

-There are a number of service providers offering competitive rates, making it easy to connect with friends and family across the globe.
-Malaysia also has a number of companies offering cheap call cards so phoning home is also an option for expats.
+With a number of local service providers offering competitive rates, it's easy to connect with friends and family across the globe.

 Internet in Malaysia

-Internet technology in Malaysia has improved over the last couple of years.
-However, it is still considerably slower than what expats may be used to in their home countries.
+Internet technology in Malaysia has improved over the last few years, though it is still slower than what expats may be used to in their home countries.
 In Kuala Lumpur, internet connectivity is good, but outside of major cities, the infrastructure is lacking considerably.
-Dial-up connections are predominantly more widespread in areas outside of the major cities, while ADSL and wireless internet services are common in major cities.

 Mobile phones in Malaysia

-Mobiles, or "handphones" as they are referred to in Malaysia, are available from a wide range of providers.
-Expats can use their cellphones from their home country, and just sign up for a local sim.
+Mobiles, or 'handphones' as they are referred to in Malaysia, are available from a wide range of providers.
+Expats can use their cellphones from their home country, and just sign up for a local SIM card.

-Mobile service providers offer competitive rates due to the number of rivals that exist in Malaysia.
-Expats should shop around to find the best offers and deals.
-Customers can sign up for pre-paid or post-paid mobile services.
-Both are easily available and require little paperwork.
+Mobile service providers offer competitive rates thanks to the number of rivals that exist in Malaysia.
+Expats should shop around to find the best offers and deals, and can sign up for pre-paid or post-paid mobile services.
+Both are readily available and require little paperwork.

-English media is readily available in Malaysia.
-Daily newspapers include Business Times, The Edge, Malay Mail and New Straits Times.
+English media is widely available in Malaysia.
+Local English-language newspapers include The Edge, Malay Mail and New Straits Times.
 There are a number of other English newspapers and magazines available in Malaysia, and it also isn't difficult to find imported publications.